The Petit Lenormand deck is available now. Limited stock

 General meaning

-A promising start finds itself confronted with a sudden stop or a reality sharper than expected.
+A promising start is confronted with a sudden stop or a reality sharper than expected.

-The Child symbolizes the momentum of the beginning, curiosity, the test, the trial without heavy stakes apparent.
-The Scythe, in the second position, reminds that a limit exists, that a framework is imposed or that an event cuts short this carefreeness.
-This combination describes the moment when what seemed light, fun, or simply experimental encounters a clear constraint: rules, decisions, material constraints, or the necessity to say stop.
+The Child symbolizes the momentum of the beginning, curiosity, and the trial without apparent heavy stakes.
+The Scythe, in the second position, reminds us that a limit exists, that a framework is imposed, or that an event abruptly cuts short this carefreeness.
+This combination describes the moment when what seemed light, fun, or simply experimental encounters a clear constraint: rules, decisions, material limitations, or the necessity to say stop.

 Love and relationships

-On the emotional level, the Child and the Scythe can evoke a story that began without a care, almost like a game, which ends abruptly when one of the two puts an end to the relationship or sets a non-negotiable limit.
-This combination can also speak of an awakening: what was experienced as a parenthesis or a flirt can no longer continue like this, because there is a commitment elsewhere, a family to respect, or a personal framework to preserve.
+On an emotional level, the Child and the Scythe can evoke a story that began carelessly, almost like a game, which ends abruptly when one of the two ends the relationship or sets a non-negotiable limit.
+This combination can also signify an awakening: what was experienced as a fleeting moment or a flirtation can no longer continue in this manner, due to a commitment elsewhere, a family to respect, or a personal framework to uphold.

 Work and vocation

-In the professional environment, this pair often refers to a trial period, an internship, a short contract, or a test mission that does not lead to the hoped-for continuation.
-The experience may have been formative, but a decision is made: end of collaboration, non-renewal, change of direction that cuts off possible continuity.
-The Child reminds us of the importance of learning from this first experience, even if the Scythe closes the chapter faster than expected.
+In the professional realm, this pair often refers to a trial period, an internship, a short contract, or a test mission that does not lead to the anticipated continuation.
+The experience may have been formative, but a decision is made: end of collaboration, non-renewal, or a change of direction that cuts off potential continuity.
+The Child reminds us of the importance of learning from this initial experience, even if the Scythe closes the chapter more quickly than expected.

 Money and material security

-Light or impulsive spending calls for a clear cut.
+Light or impulsive spending necessitates a clear cut.

-On the financial side, the combination may point to purchases 'just to see', small pleasure expenses, or naive investments in fledgling projects that now require a clear stop.
-One decides to turn off the tap, cut repetitive micro-expenses, or give up supporting a project deemed too immature.
-The Scythe forces one to come out of the illusion that 'it's not serious' as the amount accumulates.
+From a financial perspective, the combination may indicate purchases made 'just to see', small indulgent expenses, or naive investments in fledgling projects that now require a definitive stop.
+One decides to turn off the tap, eliminate repetitive micro-expenses, or withdraw support from a project deemed too immature.
+The Scythe compels one to confront the illusion that 'it's not serious' as the amounts accumulate.

 Health and energy

-A phase of carefreeness or experimentation ends under the effect of a reminder from the body.
+A phase of carefreeness or experimentation ends due to a reminder from the body.

-For health, the Child often evokes the idea of 'trying out', testing a lifestyle, an activity, or even neglecting certain rules out of lightness.
-The Scythe signals the moment when the body or the doctor imposes a limit: stopping an ill-suited sport, ending an improvised diet, breaking a habit deemed harmful.
-This combination invites one to take warning signals seriously to avoid turning play into lasting injury.
+In terms of health, the Child often evokes the idea of 'trying out', testing a lifestyle, an activity, or even neglecting certain rules out of lightness.
+The Scythe signals the moment when the body or the doctor imposes a limit: stopping an unsuitable sport, ending an improvised diet, or breaking a habit deemed harmful.
+This combination encourages one to take warning signals seriously to avoid turning play into lasting injury.

 Objects